Return to Economics Notes Table of Contents

 a.
 Using Two Cows to explore using resources, Infographic 3/1/13

 b.
-Harvey - Is Marxism Relevant Today?
-Video
+Harvey - Is Marxism Relevant Today? takes a while to load

 a.
-Economic Systems compares Capitalism and Communism, 13 minutes
+Economic Systems Capitalism vs. Communism, 13 minutes

 b.
 Capitalism and Socialism is more of an editorial 14 minutes